-A In addition to the above roles, the following roles also exist:
+In addition to the above roles, the following roles also exist:

-M Role Responsibility Traini ng Manager Develop and establish a training and competence assurance process. • Develop and establish a training program that ensures the content and frequency of the training meet the regulatory requirements of EU No 139/2014 and accommodate regulatory changes.
+Role Responsibility Training Manager Develop and establish a training and competence assurance process.
+Develop and establish a training program that ensures the content and frequency of the training meet the regulatory requirements of EU No 139/2014 and accommodate regulatory changes.
 Ensure that there are sufficient instructors and assessors Ensure that there is a process and a system for documenting training activities and competence follow-up.
-Local Manag Training ger Responsible for conducting local, instructor-led course sessions.
+Local Training Manager Responsible for conducting local, instructor-led course sessions.
 Responsible for coordinating and following up on competence checks.
 Coordinate the airport's training needs with local leaders and training managers.
-Comp liance Monitor compliance with Monito oring Manager Airport certificates and permits
+Compliance Monitor compliance with Monitoring Manager Airport certificates and permits

 Governing and reporting dokumentation.
 Educational standards, Adequate resources and competencies Management system procedures och routines.
-Lead Auditor/Auditor • Reviews that the operation complies with aviation safety requirements in applicable regulations and based on observations, provides the operation with advice on improved routines.
-Safety Officer • Specify and continuously monitor aviation safety requirements and risks in the operation.
+Reviews that the operation complies with aviation safety requirements in applicable regulations a based on observations, provides the operation advice on improved routines.
+Safety Officer Specify and continuously monitor aviation safety requirements and risks in the operation.
 Assist the Safety Manager with documentation for standardization and coordination.
-Assist the Safety Manager with the management, development, and implementation of the Safety Management System (SMS) Support the operation with regulatory interpretation Local Safety Officer See Safety Officer • Act as a representative for the airport and make site- specific decisions within the standardized area with a mandate from the Safety Manager Maintenance Officer • Point out deficiencies when the operation does not meet the set aviation safety requirements. • Ensure that risk-reducing measures are taken when necessary, and initiate activities to maintain and develop an acceptable level of aviation safety.
-Ensure site-specific routines. • Act as a representative for the airport and make site- specific decisions within the standardized area with a mandate from the Maintenance Manager.
-Safety Officer Local Safety Officer
+Assist the Safety Manager with the management, development, and implementation of the Safety Management System (SMS) Support the operation with regulatory interpretation Local Safety Officer See Safety Officer Act as a representative for the airport and make site- specific decisions within the standardized area with a mandate from the Safety Manager Maintenance Officer Point out deficiencies when the operation does not meet the set aviation safety requirements.
+Ensure that risk-reducing measures are taken when necessary, and initiate activities to maintain and develop an acceptable level of aviation safety.
+Ensure site-specific routines.
+Act as a representative for the airport and make site- specific decisions within the standardized area with a mandate from the Maintenance Manager.